 In the manga Kamen Rider Spirits, the evil space empire Badan attacks the whole world, with the Kamen Riders and their allies splitting up to take them on wherever they appear.
 The attack is still mostly concentrated on Tokyo, though this is because it was the seat of Badan's power in the past and they see it as "reclaiming what's ours".
-Even earlier, the first chapter is set in New York City, where Rider ally Kazuya Taki has been telling local kids about the Kamen Riders, causing at least one to muse about how much it sucks that America doesn't have one.
+Even earlier, the first chapter is set in New York City, where Rider ally Kazuya Taki has been telling local kids about the Kamen Riders, causing at least one to muse about how much it sucks that the US doesn't have one.

 In Denmark, between 1/5 and 2/5 of the population lives in the capital Copenhagen with suburbs.
 If you only know Denmark from television, however, you would think the number was much higher.
 Almost all Danish TV series take place primarily in Greater Copenhagen.
 Copenhagen is located on the island of Zealand, and it's noteworthy how many copenhageners (especially in fiction, but also quite a few in Real Life) think that everything important happens only in Copenhagen, and that the geographically largest region of Denmark, Jutland (with a population number that is actually the same as Zealand), is just a big peninsula filled with nothing but fields, farms, cow, pigs and mentally backwards country bumpkins with weird dialects.
 Essentially the Danish equivalent of Deep South.
 While some of the most rural areas of Jutland may have shades of this, the inhabitants of Aarhus (Denmark's second-largest city) have a city lifestyle more similar to Copenhageners than to farmers, and most inhabitants in other larger towns aren't that bumpkin-esque either.

 However, it is to be noted that a very large percentage of Danish media are centered in Copenhagen.
 If you are something big in terms of media, you more or less have to live there if you don't want to commute every day.
 And when all of the screen-writers live in Copenhagen, it may be easier for them to write a city they know.